mf1d3l/Splunk4DFIR/README.md

 ## Windows Endpoint artifacts processing with EZ Tools

-A Dockerfile is provided in this project to run you favourite cli tools from [Eric Zimmerman's tools suite](https://ericzimmerman.github.io/#!index.md) in a linux container.
+A Dockerfile is provided in this project for you to run your favourite cli tools from [Eric Zimmerman's tools suite](https://ericzimmerman.github.io/#!index.md) in a linux container.
 Mind though that unfortunately PECmd is not supported on linux so no prefetch parsing for you if you're on linux only.

 ```
 sudo docker build -t eztools eztools/